strongloop/loopback/docs/rest.md

 ###findOne

-Find one model instance matching the filter
+Find first instance of the model matched by filter from the data source

 ####Definition